syedumerahmedcode/oop/README.md

 The main of this project is to explain the core concepts of Object Oriented Programming(OOP) along with a code example such that the reader can follow along and understand each concept with a simple example.

+The project is organized across topics based packages.
+Each package has a sub-package called _usage_ in which the classes are instantiated and called in the main method.

 ## Out Of Scope

+Since the core purpose of this project is to understand the coding part, tests are out of scope for this project.

 ## Explanation OOP